kitswas/VirtualGamePad/Roadmap.md

   The real questions are
   1. Is it necessary?
   2. What will it cost in terms of performance?

-- Adding the two triggers to the gamepad layout.
-  - Need to determine the position of the triggers on the screen.
-(Mobile app)
-  - Handle the input on the server side.
-(PC app)
-  - The data exchange format does not need changes.

 ## Bonus XKCD Comic